aliu591/EE551A_Spring_2019/README.md

 ------
 * Design front-end and back-end interactive interfaces
 * Design the rules of the game
 * write the base code for the rules and player operations
+* Add some fun functions and idea in the game
+* Optimize the project run speed

 Author
 ------